Fairfax Injury Lawyer Brien Roche Addresses Medicare Liens

 Medi-Gap Plans

 Aside from Medicare and/or Medicare Advantage plans, many people may have Medi-Gap plans.
-A Medi-Gap plan picks up with Medicare parts A and B do not cover and may also provide additional coverage.
+A Medi-Gap plan picks up what Medicare Parts A and B do not cover and may also provide additional coverage.
 Those plans are just insurance plans and would be subject to Virginia’s anti-subrogation law.

 Set Asides